EDCD/EDDI/SpeechResponder/Variables.md

   - *rotationalperiodprobability* - the cumulative probability describing the body's rotational period, relative to other bodies of the same planet type or stellar class.
   - *tiltprobability* - the cumulative probability describing the body's orbital tilt, relative to other bodies of the same planet type or stellar class.
   - *densityprobability* - the cumulative probability describing the body's density, relative to other bodies of the same planet type or stellar class.
+  - *reserves* - the reserve level of the body

 In addition, stars have the following data: